The chance of a pregnancy after vasectomy is unlikely – but it can happen.

 The major difference between them is how the vas deferens is accessed.

-The risk of infection and complication is higher with the conventional method, as it is a more invasive procedure.
+The risk of infection and complication are higher with the conventional method, as it is a more invasive procedure.

 A vasectomy is still one of the most effective forms of birth control for those who don’t want to get pregnant, but there’s no such thing as foolproof birth control (apart from menopause).